imyhalex/comp-sci-study-journal/system_design/storage.md

     - NoSQL, designed with horizontal scaling in mind, are better suited for sharding
         - As they do not have the same constraints as relational databases.
         - They offer eventual consistency, where data consistency across nodes is achieved over time.
+- __Federation__
+    - Also called functional partitioning.
+    - Splits up database by function
+        - E.g: instead of a single, monolithic database, you could have three databases: forums, users, and products.
+    - Smaler DBs result in more data that can fit in memory, which in turn results in more cache hits due to improved cache locality
+    - With no single central master serializing writes you can write in parallel, increasing throughput.
+    - Disadvantages:
+        - is not effective if schema requires huge functions or tables
+        - need to update application logic to determine which database to read and write
+        - joining data from two databases is more complex with a server link.
+        - Federation adds more hardware and additional complexity.

 # CAP Theorem
 - CAP stands for Consistency, Availablity, and Partition Tolerance